Skip to main content

 For initial employment Relocation Assistance and for end-of-employment Relocation Assistance for eligible retirees:

-3.2.5 University services and liability
+3.2.5 University Services and Liability

 The employee is responsible for selecting and contracting with companies to move household goods, vehicles, and personal effects to and from Oahu.
 The university assumes no liability for damaged or lost goods.

-3.2.6 Family Members of deceased employees
+3.2.6 Family Members of Deceased Employees

 The Relocation Assistance is to provide assistance for relocating employees, dependents, and household goods.
 In cases where an eligible employee whose lawful spouse is also an eligible employee, a double benefit will not be paid since the lawful spouse is relocated as part of the same household.

-3.2.8 Relocation agreement
+3.2.8 Relocation Agreement

 Receipt of any Relocation Assistance under this policy may be contingent on the employee’s acceptance of a Relocation Assistance Agreement stipulating the assistance, the conditions on which the assistance is proffered, and the employee’s obligations for meeting the minimum satisfactory performance period or pay back obligations.
 No agreement is necessary for end-of-employment Relocation Assistance.